Rahix/tbot/doc/getting-started.rst

             tbot.log.message(f"Hello {name}!")

 This is one of my 'recipes'.
-These are code snippets that you will reuse all the time while using TBot.
+These are code snippets that you will reuse all the time while using tbot.
 There are a lot more, for different tasks.
 Take a look at the :ref:`recipes:Recipes` page.

 .. note::
-    In this documentation and in the TBot sources, type annotations are used everywhere.
+    In this documentation and in the tbot sources, type annotations are used everywhere.
 This allows the use of a static type-checker such as ``mypy``, which makes finding bugs before you even run the code a lot easier.
 Of course, this is optional, the following code would work just as well::